 This is the most effective but often least possible treatment choice.
 If we are able to remove the offending agent from the environment or diet, then there is no stimulation and therefore no reaction.
 This is most easily done with food allergies by using elimination diets and/or novel protein diets.
 An elimination diet basically means feeding a diet from which all offending food sources have been eliminated.
 Novel protein diets simply mean feeding a diet in which there is a novel (new or never seen by the body before) protein source.
 Quite often the two diets used are one in the same.

-The hard part of the food component is that it can take 2-6 months of feeding a strict diet before the body no longer shows reaction to the allergens from the old food.
+The hard part of the food component is that it can take 2-6 months of feeding a strict diet before the body no longer shows a reaction to the allergens from the old food.
 Allergy testing by blood sample may help at least rule out some of the more reactive foods to help streamline the diet selection.

 Allergy testing is the best way to find the source of some allergens to see if there is something that can be removed from the environment or diet, or if there is a specific serum that can be made for the pet in question so that they are not nearly so reactive to that allergen.
 Once tested, a serum or “vaccine” can be manufactured that is specific for the offending allergens for a given patient.
 The idea behind this is to inject small concentrations (Immune-Modulating allergy shots) of the allergens to teach the body to make IgG instead of IgE.
 This Immunotherapy (Hyposensitization) can take a few months to a year before a patient responds favorably to the injections, and there are cases in which some patients never respond properly.
 Many people are stopped by the cost of the testing up front, but if they were to add up all financial costs of the exams, tests, pills, injections, and topical medications that they end up buying to treat the chronic skin and ear issues; plus the physical cost to their pets (and emotional costs to themselves)from the chronic inflammation, irritation, discomfort, and infections from the allergies, then testing will almost always pay for itself in the long run.
 Please remember that allergies also can change with age, so the results of one test may not be the same years later as new allergies can develop with time.
 If a patient that has been doing well on injections for a period of time develops symptoms again, it is often recommended to retest to be sure a new allergy has not developed.
 If one has, then the serum for the injections needs to be changed.